Frequently Asked Questions

 It’s fun, educational, and can be a great lifeline during natural disasters when all other communication methods fail.

-School Kids, College Students and Young Adults can also visit Young Transmitters NZ to obtain a better understanding of whats involved in Amateur Radio before contacting ZL2KB to get started.
+School Kids, College Students and Young Adults can also join the YOTA NZ (Youth On The Air NZ) Facebook page, to obtain a better understanding of whats involved in Amateur Radio before contacting ZL2KB to get started.

 Can anyone become an Amateur Radio operator?